Complaint Handling Code 2024 FAQs

 For the annual complaints performance and service improvement report, should this be based on complaints received or due in the financial year?
 If the answer is received, then this will have a sizeable impact on the timeframe to produce the report and to go through governance to allow publication and reporting to yourselves.

-This is aligned with the Regulator, who has published definitions of the TSMs, and I would encourage you to refer to the Regulator’s guidance for definitions of key metrics.
+This is aligned with the Regulator, who has published definitions of the TSMs, and landlords should refer to the Regulator’s guidance for definitions of key metrics.

 For other key data reporting we would encourage the landlord to apply the same time periods.